datasciblog/datasciblog.github.io/_posts/2020-02-18-tree-based-methods-01.md

 # Advantages and Disadvantages of Trees

-- Very easy to interpret and explain.
+- Very easy to **interpret and explain**.
 In fact, they are even easier to explain than linear regression.
-- More closely mirror human decision-making than other approaches.
+- More closely **mirror human decision-making** than other approaches.
-- Easily to handle qualitative predictors (categorical features).
+- Easily to handle **qualitative predictors** (categorical features).
 - Unfortunately, they are generally low at predictive accuracy.
 Trees can also be very **non-robust**.
 In other words, a small change in the data can lead to a large change in the final tree.
 - However, by aggregating many decision trees, using methods like **bagging**, **random forests**, and **boosting**, the predictive performance of trees can be substantially improved.